akuakorkor/TEAM-FIJI_LPI/README.md

 # TEAM-FIJI_LP1
-The LPI Project contains Data Analysis using CRISP-DM with visualization published on Power BI and an article explaining the process
+The LP1 Project contains Data Analysis using CRISP-DM with visualization published on Power BI and an article explaining the process

 # CRISP-DM (Cross-Industry Standard Process for Data Mining)